Antiferromagnetic Ising model in a triangular vortex lattice of quantum fluids of light: Introduction

-In this article, we report on frustration in a driven-dissipative triangular lattice of polariton condensates, exhibiting a family of stable non-periodic vortex configurations.
-To realize this, we all-optically engineer a lattice of trapped polariton condensates that populate a vortex state at each lattice site.
-For this system, spin angular momentum (SAM) can be associated with polariton OAM, defined by a superposition of the traps first excited dipole modes $| P_x \rangle \pm i | P_y \rangle$, corresponding to OAM $l = \pm 1$.
-Frustration in our system appears due to the incommensurate symmetries between the $\mathcal{C}_6$ (sixfold rotational symmetry of the triangular lattice) and $\mathrm{SO}(4)$ (rotation of the two-component OAM condensate) operators.
-Driving the system above condensation threshold results in spontaneous formation of non-periodic vortex configurations, changing from realization to realization, indicating multistability and/or stochasticity for the polaritons to condense into a definite state.
-We find that the large nonlinearities inherent to exciton-polariton systems are crucial for the stability of the vortices, facilitating the readout of their OAM configurations even over long excitation pulses ($\sim10^7$ longer than the polariton lifetime).
+In this article, we report on the evidence of frustration in a driven-dissipative triangular lattice of polariton condensates.
+To realize this, we optically imprint a lattice of trapped polariton condensates that populate a vortex state at each lattice node, as shown schematically in Fig.~\ref{fig1}B. Instead of spin-angular-momentum, we work with condensates carrying OAM, with topological charges $l = \pm 1$, defined by a superposition of the traps first excited dipole modes $| P_x \rangle \pm i | P_y \rangle$.
+We show that we can tune the coupling between synchronized vortex pairs to favour either parallel or antiparallel OAM.
+The latter constitutes an effective AFM coupling mechanism which results in frustration when triangular geometry of condensates is introduced, due to incommensurate symmetries between the $\mathcal{C}_6$ (sixfold rotational symmetry of the triangular lattice) and $\mathrm{SO}(4)$ (rotation of the two-component OAM condensate) operators.
+Scaling up to a large 22-vortex system we observe spontaneous formation of non-periodic vortex configurations above threshold, changing from realization to realization, implying existence of multiple available modes.
+We provide experimental evidence that observed vortex patterns correlate significantly with the ground state solutions of the corresponding Ising system.
+The large nonlinearities inherent to exciton-polariton systems are crucial for the stability of the vortices, facilitating the readout of their OAM configurations even over long excitation pulses ($\approx10^7$ longer than the polariton lifetime).